Sodium (Na) in Blood Test

 A sodium test checks how much sodium is in the blood.
 Sodium is both an electrolyte and mineral.
 It helps keep the water (the amount of fluid inside and outside the body's cells) and electrolyte balance of the body.
 Sodium is also important in how nerves and muscles work.

-Most of the sodium in the body (about 85%) is found in blood and lymph fluid.
+Most of the sodium in the body is found in blood and lymph fluid.
 Sodium levels in the body are partly controlled by a hormone called aldosterone, which is made by the adrenal glands.
 Aldosterone levels tell the kidneys when to hold sodium in the body instead of passing it in the urine.
 Small amounts of sodium are also lost through the skin when you sweat.

 Most foods have sodium naturally in them or as an ingredient in cooking.
 Sodium is found in table salt as sodium chloride and in baking soda as sodium bicarbonate.
 Many medicines and other products also have sodium in them, including laxatives, aspirin, mouthwash, and toothpaste.